NotArchiveData/ExpenseTracker/README.md

 to do

 Functions
 - tapping on the card shows you more details in a popup menu along with the option to close the popup or delete the entry -> asking for another confirmation when clicked delete.
-- more info: hour:minute time, list of items for expense
-- undo last transaction
 - swipe to reveal delete button and then delete transactions ( confirmation on it )
 - pressing a button immediately takes you to type
 - going into negatives is illegal?
 - cannot enter empty values for subtract or add

 UI
+- more details displays a thinner box when theres less text to show. make the width of the popup be the max it can
 - try to make the app smoother, seems to be a bit laggy? maybe just an emulator thing but check
 - x at the end of text boxes to clear entries
 - text limit for entries